near/ecosystem/README.md

 medium: "https://medium.com/nearprotocol/everything-you-need-to-know-about-skyward-finance-before-the-first-token-sale-6e82fe305e1a"
 github: "https://github.com/skyward-finance/"
 logo: /img/skywardfinancelogo.png
-integration: project
 category: defi, app, launchpad
 status: live
 contract: "skyward.near"
 ---
 ```

-Example Markdown headers are above (only input what is applicatble to the integration you are adding).
+Example Markdown headers are above (only input what is applicable for what you are adding).
 Below are guidelines for each field:

 - `slug`: The page URL that follows after near.org/ecosystem/
 - `date`: The date of project addition
 - `title`: The title of the project
-- `oneliner`: The one line summary of the project and its integration to NEAR
+- `oneliner`: The one line summary
 - `website`: A URL to direct users to the page
 - `app`: A URL directly to the app
 - `twitter`: A URL to the twitter page